hngu/leetcode/README.md

 - When facing a problem relating to dependencies or relationships, think about graphs or trees
 - When you are really stuck, think about the "reverse" of the problem.
 For example, if a problem is: "Find add odd numbers", the reverse would be to find even numbers first and anything that is non-even would be the answer!
 - When stuck, work backwards from a solution.
 Assuming you had the solution - how would you move backwards to get to the original problem?
+- Power set: for each number, get the subset of the rest of the numbers with and without that number.
+Think bit flipping.
+- Permuations: ordering of elements.
+Order is important.
+To generate permutations, for each number pick it then permute the rest of the numbers

 Questions:
 - What data type will the input be?
 Will it always be the same data type?